How to get a Perfect Score for your QCAA English media text?

 Photo by Ashni / Unsplash

-This task is normally your first taste of senior English writing.
-It's important you plan, write and edit to the best of your ability to start off your English mark with a banger!
-You are provided ample time to refine your assignment and prepare the best possible response.
-Below are some tips and tricks to help you ace your first senior English task.
+This task is normally your first taste of senior English writing, and you are provided ample time submit the best possible assignment.
+Here are some tips and tricks to help you ace your first senior English task.

 What is the QCAA English Media Text task?